- A building permit and zoning permit is required for all decks.

 - Statement of Owner/Lessee (PDF) if the permits are issued in the property owner’s name.

-- Submit the completed permit application, a plat of your property, and deck drawings in one of the following ways:
+- Submit a permit application, a plat of your property, and deck drawings in one of the following ways:

 Loudoun County Government Center